Daydreamer-riri/PowerToys-Run-WebSearchShortcut/README.md

 If this option is true, the corresponding search engine does not need to input the trigger word.

+### `IconUrl`

+You can customize the icon by setting this field.
+Under normal circumstances, you don't need to set this, as the plugin will automatically download the favicon of the website corresponding to the `Url` field.
+However, sometimes you might want to customize the icon, and this field comes in handy. **Note**: This field can only be set to a network URL and cannot be set to a local file.

 ## Installation

 - Download the [latest release](https://github.com/Daydreamer-riri/PowerToys-Run-WebSearchShortcut/releases/) by selecting the architecture that matches your machine: `x64` (more common) or `ARM64`